joewrose/joewrose.github.io/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

 Hi!
 I'm Joe.
 I'm a 4th year Computer Science student at the University of Glasgow.
-I'm currently the president of the Cyber-Security Society ([GUSEC](https://gusecurity.github.io/)) and I've got an interest for all things low-level and security.
+I'm currently the president of the Cyber-Security Society ([GUSEC](https://gusecurity.github.io/)) and I've got an interest in all things low-level and security.

 I'm currently completing my final year project focussing on _The effect and mitigation of ELF file manipulation on software defined networks_.
 Completing this project has lead me down some fascinating rabbit-holes so far into the details of the runtime linker and how ELF files can be manipulated out of spec to create interesting and novel effects.